 Adrenal crisis is a potentially fatal condition associated mainly with an acute deficiency of the glucocorticoid cortisol and, to a lesser extent, the mineralocorticoid aldosterone.
 It occurs commonly in people with long-term adrenal insufficiency - one study showed that 8% of people with Addison's disease needed annual hospital admission for adrenal crisis.

-See separate article Adrenal Insufficiency and Addison's Disease.
+See the separate Adrenal Insufficiency and Addison's Disease article.

 Crisis occurs when the physiological demand for these hormones exceeds the ability of adrenal glands to produce them, most often in patients with chronic adrenal insufficiency when subject to an intercurrent illness or stress:

 - Major or minor infections.
 (Most commonly vomiting and/or diarrhoea due to a gastrointestinal upset.)

 - Bereavement/emotional distress.

 - Acute hypoglycaemia in people with diabetes.